-William Hawkins was born in Ottawa in 1940.
-After side trips to the West Coast and Mexico, he resides in the capital, pursuing enlightenment or a reasonable alternative thereto.
+William Hawkins (1940-2016) was born in Ottawa.
+After side trips to the West Coast and Mexico, he resided in the capital, pursuing enlightenment or a reasonable alternative thereto.
 Hawkins worked as a truck driver, cook, journalist and musician before settling on the taxi profession as a means of preserving integrity and ensuring near-poverty.
-He is now retired.
 His work appeared in the seminal anthology New Wave Canada: The New Explosion in Canadian Poetry (Toronto: Contact Press, 1966) edited by Raymond Souster and Modern Canadian Verse (Toronto: Oxford, 1967) edited by A.J.M.
 Smith.
 His books include Ottawa Poems (Kitchener: Weed/Flower Press, 1966) and The Madman’s War (Ottawa: S.A.W.
 Publications, 1974).
 Broken Jaw Press published his Dancing Alone: Selected Poems in 2005.
 Also an acclaimed songwriter, a tribute CD (Dancing Alone: The Songs of William Hawkins) was released in 2008.
-In 2013, he was inducted into the VerseOttawa Hall of Honour.
+In 2013, Hawkins was inducted into the VerseOttawa Hall of Honour.

 “Everyone should read these poems.”

 “This is a grand addition to the William Hawkins revival.
 So good to have this comprehensive gathering of his poems.
 Bill’s poems are imbued with his sardonic wit and the affecting poignancy of his plaintive existential cry.
 Bill was a dynamo in poetry and music circles in the 1960s and a mentor to grateful young musicians and poets including me.
 Cameron Anstee is to be praised for bringing this project to fruition.
 His meticulous notes on the poems are masterpieces of textual and bibliographic research.
 This is a truly wonderful book!”—Nelson Ball